-A: When a Custom Test is published, all the existing test instances for that assessment in the current year are automatically reprocessed to reflect the changes in the Custom Test so that all students and educators see a uniform version of the assessment with the deleted questions indicated across test preview, test taker, grading, student test review, and reporting
+A: When a Custom Test is published, all the existing test instances for that assessment in the current year are automatically reprocessed to reflect the changes in the Custom Test so that all students and educators see a uniform version of the assessment with the deleted questions indicated across test preview, test taker, Grade View, student test review, and reporting.

 Q: How are scores for assessments with deleted questions calculated?

 A: When a Custom Test is published, the points earned and the maximum points available for the questions deleted are reset to zero.
 So an assessment that had 10 questions worth 1 point each, would become a test with a maximum point value of 9 points if one question was deleted.
-For any assessments already graded before the Custom Test is published, all existing test instances will be updated to reflect the scoring changes on the grading page and in reporting.
+For any assessments already graded before the Custom Test is published, all existing test instances will be updated to reflect the scoring changes on Grade View and in reporting.

 Q: When can a Custom Test be created using the Delete a Question feature?

 A: An assessment can be customized using the Delete a Question feature at any time so that all the test instances in the District in the current school year are reprocessed to match the Custom Test that was published.

 Q: Who can create, save, and publish Custom Tests?